-Not only does the 32-pound flywheel give this elliptical impressive power, it also has silent magnetic resistance to make this a quiet piece of equipment.
-I think it could be a good choice for those who like to workout in the morning and don’t want to wake up others in the house.
+Not only does the 32-pound flywheel give this elliptical impressive power, but it also has silent magnetic resistance to make this a quiet piece of equipment.
+I think it could be a good choice for those who like to work out in the morning and don’t want to wake up others in the house.
 This makes it a great option for my family since I have quite a few little ones that you wouldn’t want to wake up.
-Bears in hibernation kinda vibes if they are distubed too early.
+Bears in hibernation kinda vibe if they are distubed too early.
 Parents know what I mean.

 I love the 26 digital resistance level options because whatever iFit class you’re taking can control this for you.
-You’re also able to manually adjust the levels if you choose, but this is an awesome option to really challenge yourself.
+You’re also able to adjust the levels if you choose manually, but this is an awesome option to really challenge yourself.
 On this elliptical, you can also adjust your incline all the way up to 20%.

 As long as the 14.9 is placed on solid ground, I had no issues with it shaking or moving.
 The maximum user weight capacity is 350 pounds, which is slightly above the industry standard of 300.

 I did find myself wishing for a phone, ipod, or tablet holder on the 14.9.
 Although there is a built-in screen, I usually bring my phone on cardio equipment and felt like I had nowhere to put it.

 RELATED: Best Smart Home Gym Equipment

 The pads where you put your feet are surprisingly cushioned.
 I also like that you have the ability to adjust the stride length depending on your height and personal preference between 17.5″-18.7″.